view all blogs

 White

-Clean, refreshing, often with citrus or mineral notes.
-Sauvignon Blanc and Pinot Grigio are familiar examples.
-Works well as an aperitif or with lighter food.
+Clean, refreshing, with citrus or mineral notes.
+Good as an aperitif or alongside lighter food.

 White